atesija/RasPiVideoRandomizer/README.md

-# Toonami Adult Swim Video Randomizer
+# RasPi Randomizer
-A video randomizer for the Raspberry Pi that plays shows and movies with Toonami and Adult Swim style bumps and promos in between (videos not included)
+A video randomizer for the Raspberry Pi that can play shows and movies with commercials or bumps in between.

-This project is not affiliated in any way with Toonami or Adult Swim.
+Requires pygame

+Modify Configuration.json to set the locations of your videos and the order they'll play in.
+To run it open up a terminal and navigate to the folder then run "python RasPiVideoRandomizer.py".

 [Toonami bumps and promos can be found here.](http://toonamiarsenal.com/)